Omnistac/zedux/README.md

 /*
-  Once we have our states, we create the machine by defining how the machine transitions from one state to the next
+  Once we have our states, we create the machine by defining how the machine transitions from one state to the next.

   A machine is just a fancy reactor.
 */